5 Dreamy Overwater Bungalows in Fiji (and Fiji Bures)

 In pre-Christian Fiji, the tallest bure served as the temple of ancestor worship (the bure kalou).

-Family bures fanned out from here, their foundations built progressively lower to the ground as the outer limits of the village were reached – the less one’s status, the smaller, lower in height and further away one’s bure was.
+Family bures fanned out from here, their foundations built progressively lower to the ground as the outer limits of the village were reached โ the lower your status, the smaller in height and further away your bure was.

 But all good designs can be improved upon.

-And so in a contemporary twist, four Fiji resorts have upped the bure’s wow factor by suspending some of their bungalows over water.
+And so in a contemporary twist, five resorts have upped the bureโs wow factor by suspending some of their bungalows over water.

 1) Likuliku Lagoon Resort

-While nibbling on your afternoon delivery of canapés, you can peer down through two large glass panels in the polished hardwood floor at the lime-and-violet parrotfish and baby reef sharks swimming underneath.
+While nibbling on your afternoon delivery of canapรฉs, you can peer down through two large glass panels in the polished hardwood floor of your living room – and watch lime-and-violet parrotfish and even baby reef sharks swimming below.

 Another long looking glass behind the his-and-hers bathroom sinks provides you with an additional colorful marine show while brushing your teeth.